mdahardy/judgmental-bootstrapping/README.md

 # Replication package for "Improving out-of-population prediction: The complementary effects of model assistance and judgmental bootstrapping"

-This repo contains analysis code, experiment code, and data for <b>Improving out-of-population prediction: The complementary effects of model assistance and judgmental bootstrappin</b> by [Matt Hardy](https://matthardy.org/), [Sam Zhang](https://sam.zhang.fyi/), [Jessica Hullman](http://users.eecs.northwestern.edu/~jhullman/), [Jake Hofman](http://jakehofman.com/), and [Dan Goldstein](http://www.dangoldstein.com/).
+This repo contains analysis code, experiment code, and data for <b>Improving out-of-population prediction: The complementary effects of model assistance and judgmental bootstrapping</b> by [Matt Hardy](https://matthardy.org/), [Sam Zhang](https://sam.zhang.fyi/), [Jessica Hullman](http://users.eecs.northwestern.edu/~jhullman/), [Jake Hofman](http://jakehofman.com/), and [Dan Goldstein](http://www.dangoldstein.com/).

 This reproducibility package was assembled on September 9th, 2024.
 For questions, contact Matt Hardy at [mdhardy@princeton.edu](mailto:mdhardy@princeton.edu).

 ## Data

-* [experiment_data/](experiment_data/) contains the final data from the experiment.
+The [experiment_data/](experiment_data/) directory contains the final data from the experiment.
 A description of each file is given below.
 * [raw_experiment_data.csv](experiment_data/raw_experiment_data.csv) contains the raw experiment data from the experiment.
 * [experiment_data_with_bootstrap.csv](experiment_data/experiment_data_with_bootstrap.csv) contains the experiment data with the fitted bootstrapped estimates appended as an additional column.
 * [worker_data.csv](experiment_data/worker_data.csv) contains each participant's responses to the comprehension quiz.